JavaScript is required

 Late winter starts looking toward spring. (risshun no kou) marks the beginning of spring on the old calendar (early February), even though it's still freezing.
 This shows how the Japanese seasonal calendar works slightly ahead of actual weather conditions.

-Formal versus casual greeting choices
+Formal versus casual greeting phrases

 The difference between formal and casual seasonal greetings matters more than you might think.
 Using the wrong register can make you sound either stiff and weird or inappropriately casual.

-Formal greetings almost always use the (no kou) pattern.
 This construction literally means "season of" and appears in business letters, official emails, and formal speeches.
-You'll pair it with two-character compound words that describe the season: , , , etc.
+You'll pair it with two-character compound words that describe the season: , , , etc. (ouka no migiri) works the same as but adds a touch of elegance.

-Casual greetings drop the formal constructions entirely.
-Instead, you make simple observations about the weather or season. (ii tenki desu ne) means "Nice weather, isn't it?"
+The phrase (ii tenki desu ne) means "Nice weather, isn't it?"
 This works year-round when the weather cooperates. (kyou wa samui desu ne) is just "It's cold today, isn't it?"

 The particle (ne) at the end of casual greetings invites agreement.
 You're not making a declaration.
 You're sharing an observation that both people can acknowledge together.
 This creates social bonding through shared experience.

-For semi-formal situations like emails to colleagues you know well, you can use fuller sentences without the construction. (hi goto ni atatakaku natte mairimashita) means "It has been getting warmer day by day."
+For example, (hi goto ni atatakaku natte mairimashita) means "It has been getting warmer day by day."
 This sounds polite but not stuffy.

-Where japanese seasonal greetings come from
+Where Japanese seasonal greetings come from

 The roots of Japanese seasonal greetings trace back centuries to Chinese literary traditions and indigenous Japanese nature worship.
 Understanding this background makes the phrases feel less random and more meaningful.